jared2710/anon-chat-cos720/README.md

 The possible request types are specified below:

 ### getAllChatroomNames
+This request is used to retrieve all possible chatrooms which can be joined on this server.

 Required fields:
 - **auth**: random string of length 50, consisting of uppercase, lowercase, numbers